Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

   # rmdir my_sub_cs

-This will fail if the cgroup is in use (has cgroups inside, or has processes attached, or is held alive by other subsystem-specific reference).
+This will fail if the woke cgroup is in use (has cgroups inside, or has processes attached, or is held alive by other subsystem-specific reference).